 Dalia Abubakr is the Senior Director of Digital Communications at the American University in Cairo (AUC).
-Joining AUC in 2009, she managed three revamp projects for the University website.
-She has more than 20 years’ experience in web communications, with special focus on usability, web architecture, analytics and optimisation.
-Her communications experience also includes strategic planning for content marketing.
+She has more than 25 years of experience in web communications, with a focus on web writing, information architecture, analytics, optimization and digital accessibility.
+Her experience also includes strategic planning for content marketing.
 She is an inclusion advocate and a member in the advisory board of Helm Egypt organization for empowering people with disability.
 She is certified in digital accessibility by the World Wide Web Consortium – W3C and in web analytics for higher education by the Higher Education Experts organization.

-Dr Imad B. Baalbaki is Vice President for Advancement at the American University of Beirut (AUB).
-He works closely with trustees, president, and senior university leadership in support of AUB's academic and healthcare mission.
-He played a key role in AUB's Campaign for Excellence (2002-07), and is currently leading BOLDLY AUB: The Campaign to Lead, Innovate, and Serve, a $650 million fundraising campaign.
-Dr Baalbaki earned his bachelor’s degree in arts and master’s degree in business administration from AUB, and a PhD in marketing from Georgia Institute of Technology.
+Dr. Imad B. Baalbaki is Vice President for Advancement and Business Development at American University of Beirut (AUB).
+Dr. Baalbaki works closely with AUB’s trustees, president, and senior leadership in support of AUB's academic and healthcare mission.
+He played a key role in AUB's Campaign for Excellence (2002-2007), and is currently leading BOLDLY AUB: The Campaign to Lead, Innovate, and Serve – a $650 million fundraising campaign.
+Dr. Baalbaki earned his bachelor’s degree in arts and master’s degree in business administration from AUB, and doctoral degree in marketing from Georgia Institute of Technology.
 A faculty member at AUB's Suliman S. Olayan School of Business since 1993, he is also the author of numerous publications in marketing and co-author of two leading English-language marketing textbooks for the Arab world.

 Syed Bashir is an experienced Advancement and Fundraising professional with over 16 years of experience.
 His expertise includes setting up Advancement Services and implementing best practices in Database Management, Prospect Research and Gift Processing.
 Syed’s portfolio includes working through two successful Capital Campaigns, Database Migration and the implementation of a Data Governance Committee at the University of Central Florida - the largest public university in the US.